 It is an only way how we can assess your readiness for the job, and decide whether you have the skills that are required for the position.

 Experience matters a lot as well.
-If you have worked in HR before, your chances to succeed in this interview will be much better.
+If you have worked in HR before, your chances to succeed will be much better.
 Nevertheless, you can succeed even without experience.
 You will just have to convince us of your abilities.
 Let’s have a look at the common questions.

-Questions we will ask you in your interview
+Questions we will ask you in an interview

 - Why HR generalist?

-- If you were advertising a job offer, what would you emphasize in the offer?
+- If you were advertising a job offer, what would you emphasize on the offer?